honeylizard/frontend-challenges/README.md

 - Internationalization Capabilities
 - WCAG 2.0 AA compliance (except for color contrasts as the color scheme is a hard requirement)
 - User can toggle between the time views (e.g. daily, weekly, monthly)

+## Multi Step Form

+This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).

+### The challenge

+Your users should be able to:

+- Complete each step of the sequence
+- See a summary of their selections on the final step and confirm their order
+- View the optimal layout for the interface depending on their device's screen size
+- See hover and focus states for all interactive elements on the page